ajcallegari/scikit-multichannel/README.md

 # use case example 1
 ![Use case 1](/images/example_1.png)

-This diagram shows a classification pipeline taking 5 numerical input matrices and 1 text input.
-Code for creating this pipeline is given below.
+This diagram shows a classification pipeline taking 5 numerical input matrices (X0 to X4) and 1 text input (X5).
+Code for building this pipeline is given below.
 The InputSelector and ModelSelector objects are highlighted in red because they provide functionality not present in sklearn or spark-ML.
 The InputSelector "SelectKBestInputs" computes a matrix score for each input by aggregating univariate feature scores and then selects the 3 best inputs.
-The ModelSelector "SelectKBestPredictors" does an internal cross validation run within the training set during the calls to cls.fit(Xs, y), assesses the accuracy of models trained on inputs 0 to 4, then selects the two best models and sends their inferences on to a meta-classifier.
+The ModelSelector "SelectKBestPredictors" does an internal cross validation run within the training set during the call to cls.fit(Xs, y), assesses the accuracy of models trained on inputs 0 to 4, then selects the two best models and sends their inferences on to a meta-classifier.

 ## sample code: